 Magnolia Records is also on Central near Raven – you might as well enjoy both if you’re in Happy Holler!
 They opened on Magnolia Avenue in March 2017 and moved to their current location October 2018.
 They get lots of new records for both Record Store Day and Black Friday and open early at 9am both days.
 They have an extensive jazz selection and have a high concentration of new and reissues.
 They seem to fill in the gaps between Raven and Lost & Found with more independent labels and rare artists.
 You might not be surprised that Big Ears Festival weekend is big for this shop, and a lot of Big Ear artists can be found here.
 Their vibe is in the tradition of 90s record shops; user-friendly and well organized with frequently rotating inventory.
 Keep up with them on both Instagram and Facebook; they post used (new to them) inventory on Tuesdays and new albums on Fridays.

-Lost & Found Records has been in business since 1990 (celebrating the big three-oh next year!) where they opened in west Knoxville and have now settled in north Knoxville on Broadway.
+Lost & Found Records has been in business since 1990 (they celebrated the big three-oh in 2020!) where they opened in west Knoxville and have now settled in north Knoxville on Broadway.
 They specialize in out-of-print records and are full of vintage vinyl.
 Classic rock and pop rule the roost, but they have a bit of jazz, country, bluegrass, and more.
 Their store feels like “going to a friend’s house and thumbing through their records”; they’re friends with many of their customers.
 For Black Friday they’ll get new releases, and Record Store Day is one big party – think 7-8 bands, local breweries, really a fun shindig.
 Lost and Found has other events throughout the year, typically around holidays like Halloween and Christmas with in-store sales, gatherings around the firepit, and some bands.
 If you too look for excuses to have a party, you’ll fit right in with this crew.
 Follow them on Facebook to keep up with their events and releases.

 A few other places to find records…